 Overall I’m very happy with the setup though, assuming that we get our group off the ground.
 In our small pod meetings, we will have to talk about a certain topic each week and then write a little reflection on it, I believe.
 We also need to come up with a proposal for some sort of group project that we have to work on through the semester and then do a short presentation on at the very end.
 I’m not sure how this is going to work out, especially with one member still abroad, but we’ll come up with something, hopefully.
 Maybe a scrapbook of some sort.

 I definitely feel on fire and very much energized by the work though, in large part probably because I can pick and choose the types of tickets I get.
-Not that I’m picking easier tickets, I actually find I’m giving myself a lot more tickets overall, and tougher ones on average than other people too, but I can and do largely (but not totally) try to avoid certain kinds of tickets that I just don’t like doing, whereas there are other kinds of tickets where I know that I’m the best person to guide the client through a rather complex case due to my understanding of the situation from previous cases, so I take those and do them.
+Not that I’m picking easier tickets, I actually find I’m giving myself a lot more tickets overall, and tougher ones on average than other people give me too, but I can and do largely (but not totally) try to avoid certain kinds of tickets that I just don’t like doing, whereas there are other kinds of tickets where I know that I’m the best person to guide the client through a rather complex case due to my understanding of the situation from previous cases, so I take those and do them.
 I guess one could say that I’ve found a certain measure of self-satisfaction in some types of tickets.

 I’m apparently going to take over queue monitoring next week for the other team that we’re going to merge with soon as well, although my supervisor swears that with their lesser tickets overall it’ll be a breeze.
 I’m not really convinced though, nor am I looking forward to that, but my supervisor also did intimate last week that someone else will probably be taking over queue monitoring duties in a few weeks from me, probably around when (if) I take some vacation time to travel, so it’s probably not going to last very long anyway.